sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 The host running the `sensu-server` service should be monitored in two ways:

-* Locally by a `sensu-client` process for Operating System checks/metrics and Sensu services like Uchiwa that are not part of the Sensu event system.
+* Locally by a `sensu-client` process for operating system checks/metrics and Sensu services like Uchiwa that are not part of the Sensu event system.
 * Remotely from an entirely independent Sensu stack to monitor pieces of the Sensu stack that if down, will make Sensu unable to create events.

 #### Monitoring Sensu Server Locally

 Monitoring the host that the `sensu-server` process runs on should be done just like any other node in your infrastructure.
-This includes, but not limited to, checks and metrics for [CPU][1], [memory][2], [disk][3], and [networking][4].
+This includes, but is not limited to, checks and metrics for [CPU][1], [memory][2], [disk][3], and [networking][4].
 You can find more plugins at the [Sensu Community Homepage][5].

 #### Monitoring Sensu Server Remotely